 The committee maintains a public liability insurance to indemnify both itself and SWT against claims arising out of caving activities.

-CCC Ltd recommends, but does not require, for your own and your caving companions benefit that you are insured.
+CCC Ltd recommends, but does not require, for your own and your caving companions's benefit that you are insured.
 However, 16-18 year olds must carry suitable public indemnity insurance as a condition of access.

 Applications for permits must be be made to either a Member Club or to the Honorary Secretary and be accompanied by the appropriate remittance and a returnable deposit for keys.
 The Secretary is currently: Graham Mullan, 38 Delvin Road, Westbury on Trym, Bristol, BS10 5EJ.

 Contact the Secretary

 The Company is deeply concerned that maximum regard is given to cave conservation and S.W.T. insist that activities in and around the caves do not constitute a public health hazard.
 All cavers are required to abide by the following regulations:-

 Brief details of the individual cave sites and links to further information about them may be found on this page, including any recent changes.